Seth Appert: Charitable work

 On September 28, 2014, Appert ran the Adirondack Marathon as a fundraising effort for Defending The Blue Line, a U.S. charity that works to ensure that children of military members are afforded every opportunity to participate in the game of ice hockey.
-Seth ran in memory of Richard Curadi, a soldier with 32 years in the Marines and Army, who died on July 6, 2014.
-Richard Curadi was the father of Luke Curadi, a former member of the RPI Men's Varsity Ice Hockey Team.
+Appert ran in memory of Richard Curadi, a soldier with 32 years in the Marines and Army, who died on July 6, 2014.
+Richard Curadi was the father of Luke Curadi, a former member of the RPI men's varsity ice hockey team.